mikeizbicki/ucr-cs100/tutorials/valgrind/README.md

     ==3413== For counts of detected and suppressed errors, rerun with: -v ==3413== ERROR SUMMARY: 0 errors from 0 contexts (suppressed: 0 from 0))')
 ```

+Now that we made those changes, we can see that there were 3 allocations and 3 frees, which fixes our memory leak problem.

 There you have it!
 Now you can test your programs uing valgrind to catch the pesky memory leaks that are almost impossible to find with the naked eye.